Medicaid: Enrollment

-According to CMS, the Medicaid program provided health care services to more than 46.0 million people in 2001.
 In 2002, Medicaid enrollees numbered 39.9 million Americans, with the largest group being children (18.4 million or 46%).
 From 2000 to 2012, the proportion of hospital stays for children paid by Medicaid increased by 33% and the proportion paid by private insurance decreased by 21%.
 Some 43 million Americans were enrolled in 2004 (19.7 million of them children) at a total cost of $295 billion.
 In 2008, Medicaid provided health coverage and services to approximately 49 million low-income children, pregnant women, elderly people, and disabled people.
 In 2009, 62.9 million Americans were enrolled in Medicaid for at least one month, with an average enrollment of 50.1 million.
 In California, about 23% of the population was enrolled in Medi-Cal for at least 1 month in 2009–10.
 As of 2017, the total annual cost of Medicaid was just over $600 billion, of which the federal government contributed $375 billion and states an additional $230 billion.
+According to CMS, the Medicaid program provided health care services to more than 92 million people in 2022.

-Loss of income and medical insurance coverage during the 2008–2009 recession resulted in a substantial increase in Medicaid enrollment in 2009.
+Loss of income and medical insurance coverage during the Great Recession resulted in a substantial increase in Medicaid enrollment in 2009.
 Nine U.S. states showed an increase in enrollment of 15% or more, putting a heavy strain on state budgets.

 The Kaiser Family Foundation reported that for 2013, Medicaid recipients were 40% white, 21% black, 25% Hispanic, and 14% other races.

 Comparisons with Medicare

-Unlike Medicaid, Medicare is a social insurance program funded at the federal level and focuses primarily on the older population.Medicare is a health insurance program for people age 65 or older, people under age 65 with certain disabilities, and (through the End Stage Renal Disease Program) people of all ages with end-stage renal disease.
+Unlike Medicaid, Medicare is a social insurance program funded at the federal level and focuses primarily on the older population.
+Medicare is a health insurance program for people age 65 or older, people under age 65 with certain disabilities, and (through the End Stage Renal Disease Program) people of all ages with end-stage renal disease.
 The Medicare Program provides a Medicare part A covering hospital bills, Medicare Part B covering medical insurance coverage, and Medicare Part D covering purchase of prescription drugs.

 Medicaid is a program that is not solely funded at the federal level.
 States provide up to half of the funding for Medicaid.
 In some states, counties also contribute funds.
 Unlike Medicare, Medicaid is a means-tested, needs-based social welfare or social protection program rather than a social insurance program.
 Eligibility is determined largely by income.
 The main criterion for Medicaid eligibility is limited income and financial resources, a criterion which plays no role in determining Medicare coverage.
 Medicaid covers a wider range of health care services than Medicare.

-Some people are eligible for both Medicaid and Medicare and are known as Medicare dual eligible or medi-medi's.
+Some people are eligible for both Medicaid and Medicare and are known as Medicare dual eligible or medi-medis.
 In 2001, about 6.5 million people were enrolled in both Medicare and Medicaid.
 In 2013, approximately 9 million people qualified for Medicare and Medicaid.